-1. Kidsburg – Veterans Memorial Park (formerly named Mid-County Park) — located on 3793 Ironbound Rd. near Monticello Ave., this park is one of the best in the area.
+This park formally known as Mid County Park is located on 3793 Ironbound Rd. near Monticello Ave., this park is one of the best in the area.

 It has a huge play area for big kids including a zipline, massive boat and climbing structure that has easy access for adults and special needs.